Welcome to the Fossil Grove in Glasgow, Scotland

 In late 1887 a path was cut as part of a new park through an old disused roadstone quarry when the first of the fossil tree stumps was uncovered.
 Their uniqueness, rarity and importance was quickly recognised.
 A building was quickly erected over the site – which is still there today.

-The site is owned and operated by Glasgow City Council’s Parks Department.
-The Fossil Grove Trust work with the Council to help present and conserve the fossils and find new sources of funding to improve the overall visitor experience.
+The site is owned by Glasgow City Council’s Parks Department.
+The Fossil Grove Trust works with the Council to help present and conserve the fossils and find new sources of funding to improve the overall visitor experience.

-This online Zoom talk covered the geology of the Fossil Grove, the history of the building, the conservation efforts underway and the future of the site.
+Watch a recording of an online Zoom talk given in September 2020 covering the geology of the Fossil Grove, the history of the building, the conservation efforts underway and the future of the site.

 For Open Days and Guided Tours see Events